 Let’s talk scientific!

 When looking only at the hard shell, one wonders why these beautiful sea snails are called tiger cowries.
-But, as this picture reveals, when the mantle is closing over the top, there are stripes visible, and pin-like projections with white tips (more Art by nature here).
+This picture reveals, however, as soon as the mantle is closing over the top, there are stripes visible.
+In addition to the tiger pattern, there are pin-like projections with white tips (more Art by nature here).
 This creature is one of the many species that have been described by Carl Linnaeus in the 18th century: Cypraea tigris (1758).
-His systema naturae formed the basis of the classification of species (taxonomy) we still use today.
+His systema naturae formed the scientific basis to classify species (taxonomy) we still use today.
+Sometimes, he used pictures and drawings to find the most fitting scientific classifications for marine and terrestrial life.

 For all of us marine biology nerds and ocean lovers, in this case, the classification goes as follows: